Auto Dealership In Golden Headed To Court Over Claims Of Sexually And Racially Hostile Work Environment

 The first woman was hired as an internet salesperson in November 2017.
 Throughout the next year, she was subjected to weekly comments from one manager who asked about her sex life with her husband and whether she wanted to have sex with a Black male co-worker, she claimed.
 Inappropriate touching from that same manager started just weeks after her hiring and continued regularly.
 Other co-workers called her names, she claimed, and talked about their sexual relations in her presence.

-The second woman witnessed a manager watching pornographer on his computer, according to the complaint.
+The second woman witnessed a manager watching pornography on his computer, according to the complaint.
 Afterward, he cornered her in a room and made inappropriate comments.

 Additionally, according to the EEOC, other Christopher’s Dodge Ram employees also made derogatory and racially offensive comments, including use of the N-word and the word “beaners.”